joaogsleite/discord-music-bot/README.md

 # Discord Music Bot

-A discord bot for listening to music from Youtube and Soundcloud
+A discord bot for listening to music from Youtube and Soundcloud.

+It uses a Web Browser to open the links and captures the audio output into the Discord BOT.

 ## Features